-I love a super green soup.
-One that leaves you feeling healthy yet satisfied as any comforting meal should.
-And this whole food plant-based broccoli soup is just that, comfort in a bowl of green goodness.
+I love a super green soup – a wholesome one that leaves you satisfied as any comforting meal should.
+And this pea and broccoli soup is just that, comfort in a bowl of green goodness.

-What I love most about this easy vegan broccoli soup recipe is the contrast between the fresh, vibrant green vegetable soup and the creamy cashew sauce.
+What I love most about this easy plant-based broccoli and pea soup recipe is the contrast between the fresh, vibrant green vegetable soup and the creamy cashew sauce.

 Instead of using cashews for a creamy vegan soup base, it becomes a topping to create different textures and flavours with each bite.